Budapest Great Synagogue

 Where to Eat near the Central Synagogue?

-You’ll find some good eateries nearby including kosher, and non-kosher restaurants with fine Hungarian-Jewish cuisine.
+You’ll find some very good eateries nearby including kosher, and non-kosher restaurants with fine Hungarian-Jewish cuisine.
 The area is literally packed with terraced restaurants and cafes.

-TIP: Gozsdu Court, a series of arcades connecting Király utca and Dob utca is a real culinary centre with a couple of good-value pubs, cafes and restaurants:
+TIP: Gozsdu Court, a series of arcades connecting Király utca and Dob utca is a real culinary centre with a couple of good-value pubs, cafes and restaurants: Spíler Pub, Jamies’ Italian, 2Spaghi (a real Italian Pasta Bar), BlueBird Cafe with its own coffee roaster,

 Spinoza Café and Restaurant